pr-ju/course-material/src/courses/introduction-to-script-programming/exercises.md

 </Figure>

 Just running the `python` command will start Python's read-eval-print-loop, where you can enter Python code and have it executed when you press the enter key, but the `python` command can also be used to execute Python code written in a file.
-How to do that is not explained here, but in the lecture [Python Introduction](../../lectures/python-introduction/).
+How to do that is not explained here, but in the video lecture [Python Introduction](../../lectures/python-introduction/).

 You do not need to do anything more than this to start writing and running Python code, so it is quite easy to get started.
 But back to that IDE we mentioned earlier.